 In line with the milestones for Commitment 3.2 detailed in the National Action Plan, over the next few months NSW will lead a validation and pilot process for data collection and presentation, for release of the first data report using the metrics by the end of 2017.

 Members of the public, experts and other stakeholders are invited to contribute to the ongoing development of the metrics.
-Ideas or comments that will assist in building a more complete picture of freedom of information access rights use in Australia can be sent to email@example.com.
+Ideas or comments that will assist in building a more complete picture of freedom of information access rights use in Australia can be sent to firstname.lastname@example.org or you can complete a survey here.